isomerpages/moe-sst/_cca/Astronomy Club.md

 description: ""
 ---
 ![](/images/CCA/astro%20cover.jpg)
-#### Vision
-To be a global leader in astronomy and space science.

-#### Mission
-To nurture passionate astronomers who improve society through real-world applications of science and technology.

-#### Goals
-*   Life-long Learners of Character
-*   Creative Problem Finders and Solvers
-*   Dynamic Leaders in Service of Humanity

-#### Values
-*   Forging Excellence: “Ad Astra” (To the stars)
-*   Building an Empowered Community
-*   Expanding Learning Networks: “See the BIG picture”

 The Astronomy Club started in 2013 with a small group of students.
 Over the years, the club grew from strength to strength to the current size, a choice CCA amongst the members of the SST community.